zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Propulsion

 ### VehiclePhysicsMode
-- Description: SyncRigidbody - Accurately syncs physics across clients, it causes jitters during high speed.
-ForceSyncedRigidbody ignores all allowances that toggle SyncRigidbody related to flight.
+- Description: ForceSyncedRigidbody ignores all allowances that toggle SyncRigidbody related to flight.
 This will require a flight ascend value of 1 otherwise flight will be broken.
 Use this is there is problems with SyncRigidbody
-DesyncedJointRigidbodyBody - is a new UNSTABLE (you have been warned) config that allows the player to smoothly move around the raft at high speeds even if they are not the host.
-Can cause the ship to glitch with anything that has to do with physics including ramps and other mods that add moving parts that could be added to the boat.
+Other methods removed after 2.5.0
-- Default Value: SyncedRigidbody
+- Default Value: ForceSyncedRigidbody

 ### EXPERIMENTAL_LeanTowardsWindSailDirection
 - Description: Toggles a lean while sailing with wind power.
 Cosmetic only and does not work in multiplayer yet.
 Warning for those with motion sickness, this will increase your symptoms.
 Prepare your dramamine!